explodinggradients/ragas/docs/getstarted/evaluation.md

 (get-started-evaluation)=
-# Evaluating Your Test Set
+# Evaluating Using Your Test Set

 Once your test set is ready (whether you've created your own or used the [synthetic test set generation module](get-started-testset-generation)), it's time to evaluate your RAG pipeline.
-Our aim is to help you set up with Ragas as quickly as possible so that you can focus on enhancing your Retrieval Augmented Generation pipelines while this library ensures your changes are improving the entire pipeline.
+The purpose of this guide is to assist you in setting up with Ragas as quickly as possible, enabling you to concentrate on enhancing your Retrieval Augmented Generation pipelines while this library ensures your modifications are improving the entire pipeline.

-This guide uses OpenAI for running some metrics, so make sure you have your OpenAI key ready and available in your environment.
+This guide utilizes OpenAI for running some metrics, so ensure you have your OpenAI key ready and available in your environment.

 ```python
 import os